 The most recent numbers I have from The Talent Board report that when it comes to employers responding to job candidates:

-- Nearly half (47 percent) say they were still waiting to hear back from employers more than two months after they applied to them for a job;
+- More than half (52 percent) say they were still waiting to hear back from employers more than three months after they applied to them for a job;

 - Only 20 percent of candidates received an email from a recruiter or hiring manager notifying them they were not being considered for a position; and,